 Complications are few with eyelifts but include dry eyes, asymmetries in the amount of skin remaining in the lids, lid position asymmetries, and ectropion.
 Ectropion is when the lower lid pulls down so far as to show the white part of the eye.
 This is very unattractive.
 We are very aware of this potential problem and prevent it by placing a suspension suture that supports the lower lid.

 A new approach using “threads” or long non-absorbing sutures to suspend the brow using only local anesthesia has not produced durable results and is not now a viable alternative in our practice.
 As new technologies become available, we will evaluate them for safety and efficacy.
 When new procedures meet our high standards and surpass the results of the current procedures, we will adopt them.

 Eyelid Surgery Risks and Complications

 This overview is meant to act as a guide to what blepharoplasty and brow lifts are and who is a candidate for them.
-We have briefly reviewed the procedure, the post-operative care and potential complications.
+We have briefly reviewed the procedure, post-operative care, and potential complications.
 The procedures are reliable and will faithfully and predictably improve the appearance of the eyes.
 For many people, this is all they need to help them feel better about themselves.